As a GST registered dealer, you are required to provide GST Invoices, also known as bills to your clients.

 A bill of supply is issued in cases where tax cannot be charged:

 - Registered person is selling exempted goods/services,

 - Registered person has opted for composition scheme

-If the value of invoice is less than Rs.
-200 and the buyer is unregistered, the seller can issue an aggregate invoice or a consolidated invoice for such multiple invoices on a daily basis.
+If the value of multiple invoices is less than Rs.
+200 and the buyer are unregistered, the seller can issue an aggregate or bulk invoice for the multiple invoices on a daily basis.

 For example, you may have issued 3 invoices in a day of Rs.80, Rs.90 and Rs.
 120. In such a case, you can issue a single invoice, totaling to Rs290, to be called an aggregate invoice.

-A debit note is issued by seller when the amount payable by buyer to seller increases:
+A debit note is issued by the seller when the amount payable by the buyer to seller increases: